invoke-ai/InvokeAI/docs/features/CONTROLNET.md

 Start/End  - 0 represents the start of the generation, 1 represents the end.
 The Start/end setting controls what steps during the generation process have the ControlNet applied.

 Additionally, each ControlNet section can be expanded in order to manipulate settings for the image pre-processor that adjusts your uploaded image before using it in when you Invoke.

+## IP-Adapter

+[IP-Adapter](https://ip-adapter.github.io) is a tooling that allows for image prompt capabilities with text-to-image diffusion models.
+IP-Adapter works by analyzing the given image prompt to extract features, then passing those features to the UNet along with any other conditioning provided.

+#### Installation
+There are several ways to instal IP-Adapter models with an existing InvokeAI installation:

+1. Through the command line interface launched from the invoke.sh / invoke.bat scripts, option [5] to download models
+2. Install IP-Adapter models through the Model Manager UI with models from the *Tools* section of [www.models.invoke.ai](www.models.invoke.ai).
+To do this, copy the repo ID from the desired model page, and paste it in the Add Model field of the model manager.
+3. Manually downloading the models files and placed in the `models/ip-adapter` folder of the Invoke root directory. *Note:* The image_encoder folder is necessary for IP-Adapter to function.

+#### Using IP-Adapter

+IP-Adapter can be used by navigating to the *Control Adapters* options and enabling IP-Adapter.

+IP-Adapter requires an image to be used as the Image Prompt.
+It can also be used in conjunction with text prompts, Image-to-Image, ControlNets and LoRAs.

+Each IP-Adapter has two settings that are applied to the IP-Adapter:

+* Weight - Strength of the IP-Adapter model applied to the generation for the section, defined by start/end
+* Start/End  - 0 represents the start of the generation, 1 represents the end.
+The Start/end setting controls what steps during the generation process have the IP-Adapter applied.